 - Subverted in That Darn Cat!.
 "D.C.", a Siamese, is initially shown as very naughty, but is really an adventure-loving Anti-Hero.

-- The Siamese stereotype is subverted with Koko in The Cat Who... series, who, like real life Siamese, tends to be bright, friendly, inquisitive, and mouthy.
+- The Cat Who...
+Series: The Siamese stereotype of being mean is subverted with Koko; like real life Siamese, he tends to be bright, friendly, inquisitive, and mouthy.